root-project/root/README/ReleaseNotes/v620/index.md

 ## Language Bindings

+### Jupyter Notebook Integration
+- When starting Jupyter server with `root --notebook arg1 arg2 ...`, extra arguments can be provided.
+  All these arguments delivered as is to jupyter executable and can be used for configuration.
+  Like server binding to specific host `root --notebook --ip=hostname`

 ## JavaScript ROOT
 - Provide monitoring capabilities for TGeoManager object.
 Now geomtry with some tracks can be displayed and